Jinmi-codes/WSRT/README.md

 ## 👨🏽‍💻 Author

 **Jinmi-Codes (Koji)**
-Security+ Certified | LOVES PEANUT BUTTER
+Security+ Certified | I LOVE PEANUTS AND I AM SEVERELY SLEEP DEPRIVED.
 🔗 [GitHub @Jinmi-codes](https://github.com/Jinmi-codes)

 ---

 > This is a personal project to sharpen my skills in systems, scripting, and security tooling.
-> The goal is **tools that work**
+> I made this solely to showcase my understanding of various windows concepts through implementation with python and other scripting languages.
+> I'm so locked in rn!